thednp/position-observer/README.md

 * when the observer is initialized without a callback, it will throw an `Error`;
 * if you call the `observe()` method without a valid Element target, it will throw an `Error`;
 * if the target isn't attached to the DOM, it will not be added to the observer entries;
-* once propertly set up, the **PositionObserver** will observe the changes of either **top** or **left** for a given Element target in relation to its designated root, as well as the **clientWidth** and **clientHeight** of that root parent;
+* once propertly set up, the **PositionObserver** will observe the changes of either **top** or **left** for a given Element target in relation to its designated root, as well as the **clientWidth** and **clientHeight** of that parent;
-* only if the target Element is intersecting with the bounds of the designated viewport and at least one of the observed values changes the target's entry will be queued for the callback runtime.
+* when the target Element is intersecting with the bounds of the designated viewport and at least one of the observed values changes, only then the target's entry will be queued for the callback runtime.

 ## Notes